ombystoma-young/evolutionary-constraint-within-orf/README.md

   where $a, b = [0, 0.01]$ for $k=Not$ and  $a, b = [0.01, 1]$ for $k=Cons$.
 The choice of such values is also due to the results obtained in the work  Cassa C. 2017.

-  Since we had no assumptions about the transition probabilities, we used the Baum-Welsch algorithm to find transition probabilities corresponding to the maximum likelihood of the model.
+  Since we had no assumptions about the transition probabilities, we used the Baum–Welch algorithm to find transition probabilities corresponding to the maximum likelihood of the model.

   #### Stage 5.2.
 Decoding sequence